ocaml/opam/master_changes.md

 ## Reftests
 ### Tests
   * Show the behaviour of `opam switch create` in presence of `avoid-version`/`deprecated` packages [#6494 @kit-ty-kate]
+  * Add some tests showing the behaviour of the internal patch implementation [#6490 @rjbou]

 ### Engine